psybits/gopsydose/README.md

 `MaxLogsPerUser` limit is reached, without telling the user.

 #### DBDriver
 Which database driver to use.
-Current options are "sqlite3" or "mysql".
+Current options are "sqlite" or "mysql".

 #### VerbosePrinting
 If set to true, functions which print more verbose information, will print it.